 All books are available through Smashwords in all popular eBook formats or from Amazon for Kindle readers and Kindle apps.
-See the box at the bottom of the page for links to all the books on Amazon.
-You can also find all my books, with reviews, on Goodreads.
+See the book pages for buy links.

 The Journeys series is a trilogy of books set in the late nineteenth century.
 The books follow two men, a Sicilian named Piero and the Englishman Henry, as they first meet in England, and then embark on their separate journeys to Southeast Asia.
 Journey to Angkor follows Piero's explorations of Indochina, while Journey to Rai-Lay recounts Henry's adventure.
 The two are reunited in Journey's End for one last joint expedition.
 All three stories are available as a single ebook in the Journeys Omnibus.

 Prince Suriya never expected to become king.
 His older brothers were definitely more suited to the throne.
 Whoever became king had to make nightly visits to the chamber of Lord Naga, to please the protector of Angkor, who legend says appears to the ruler as a woman, and Suriya had always preferred the pleasures of men.